MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/go-live/performance-optimize-images.md

 - **Description or Purpose:** Verify page performance
 - **Steps to Run:**  Run performance tests before and after optimizing your images
-- **Passing Result:** Performance is improved after optimizaing your images
+- **Passing Result:** Performance is improved after optimizing your images

 ## Additional resources